ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

 .. warning:: Why does ``purge`` default to ``no``?

-   To prevent from accidental deletion ``purge`` is always set to ``no``.
+   To prevent from accidental deletion, ``purge`` is always set to ``no``.
 This requires playbook writers to add ``purge: yes`` to enable this.

 Local overrides of global module values
 =======================================

-* What
+* FIXME: What
-* Why: Cleaner short hand.
+* FIXME: Why: Cleaner short hand.
 Allows you to separate out what's common from what's item specific.

 .. code-block:: yaml